-Services that are covered for you What you must pay when you get these services HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy Prior authorization may be required from our plan.
+Services that are covered for you What you must pay when you get these services Sharp Direct Advantage Gold Card (HMO) Sharp Direct Advantage Platinum Card (HMO) HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy Prior authorization may be required from our plan.
 Referral may be required from your network provider.
 There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
-Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort. \$0 copayment for each home health visit.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior authorization may be required from our plan.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care \$0 copayment for each home health visit. \$0 copayment for each home health visit. benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior authorization may be required from our plan.
 Referral may be required from your network provider.